ThamarD/bitsong-scripts/README.md

-## Bitsong reinvestment script for rewards
+## Bitsong reinvestment script for rewards and commission

 Adjusted for Bitsong by Thamar
 Courtesy of Validator Network